Staying Sober: How to Prevent a Relapse

 - Re-Enter Rehab: If all else fails, you can always seek refuge in a rehab center.
 Reentering the safe, supportive environment of RECO Institute’s sober living centers can give you the space and time you need to recover.

 Successful rehabilitation requires a balancing act.
 One must avoid complacency without ever falling prey to discouragement.
 Never take your sobriety for granted, but never let a temporary stumbling block stop your forward progress.
-No matter how far along you are in your journey, it’s important that you stay in touch with RECO Institute to keep yourself on track.
-Let’s move forward together.
+No matter how far along you are in your journey, it’s important that you stay in touch with RECO Institute to keep yourself on track with your sober living.
+Visit RECO Intensive for addiction treatment and Let’s move forward together.